-The financial, fiscal and economic crises that originated in 2008 showed that the EU needed a model of economic governance more effective than the economic and fiscal coordination or ad hoc responses in force until then.
-Recent developments in the area of economic governance include both the overhaul of existing provisions and the adoption of new ones, establishing reinforced coordination and surveillance of both fiscal and macroeconomic policies, and the setting up of a robust framework for the management of financial crises.
+The financial, fiscal and economic crises that began in 2008 showed that the EU needed a model of economic governance more effective than the economic and fiscal coordination or ad hoc responses in force until then.
+Recent developments in the area of economic governance include both the overhaul of existing provisions and the adoption of new ones, establishing reinforced coordination and surveillance of both fiscal and macroeconomic policies, and the setting-up of a robust framework for the management of financial crises.

 The preamble to the TEU states that Member States are ‘resolved to achieve the strengthening and the convergence of their economies and to establish an economic and monetary union’.

-Articles 136-138 lay down specific provisions for those Member States whose currency is the euro, requiring them to strengthen their coordination and surveillance of budgetary discipline and economic policies.
+Articles 136 to 138 lay down specific provisions for those Member States whose currency is the euro, requiring them to strengthen their coordination and surveillance of budgetary discipline and economic policies.

 Furthermore, Title IX on employment requires that employment policies be coordinated and consistent with the economic policies as defined in the broad guidelines (Article 146) (5.10.3).

 The financial, fiscal and economic crisis that originated in 2008 showed that financial, fiscal and macroeconomic imbalances are strictly interrelated, not only within the national boundaries, but also at EU level, and even more so for countries in the euro area.
-Therefore, the reinforced economic governance system, which was set up in 2011 and is still under further development, refers to several economic areas, including fiscal policies, macroeconomic issues, crisis management and macrofinancial supervision.
+Therefore, the reinforced economic governance system, which was set up in 2011 and is still under further development, refers to several economic areas, including fiscal policies, macroeconomic issues, crisis management, macrofinancial supervision and investments.

 Until 2011 economic policy coordination was mainly based on consensus, without legally enforceable rules, except in the fiscal policy framework defined under the Stability and Growth Pact (SGP) (4.2.1).
-The scope of economic coordination was wide, and different forms of cooperation could be implemented, depending on the binding degree of the cooperation agreement:
+The scope of economic coordination was wide, and different forms of cooperation could be implemented, depending on the extent to which the cooperation agreement involved was binding:

 The crisis exposed fundamental problems and unsustainable trends in many European countries, and made it clear that the EU’s economies are strictly interdependent.
 Greater economic policy coordination across the EU was considered necessary in order to address problems and boost growth and job creation in future.
-To this end, the system of bodies and procedures for economic coordination in place in the EU was revised and reinforced in 2011 (with the adoption of the ‘six-pack’), in 2012 (with proposals on the ‘banking union’ and the setting-up of the European Stability Mechanism (ESM)), in 2013 (with the adoption of the ‘two-pack’), and in 2014 (with the setting-up of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM)); current further developments include the establishment of the European Fund for Strategic Investments.
+To this end, the system of bodies and procedures for economic coordination in place in the EU was revised and reinforced in 2011 (with the adoption of the ‘six-pack’), in 2012 (with proposals on the ‘banking union’ and the setting-up of the European Stability Mechanism (ESM)), in 2013 (with the adoption of the ‘two-pack’), in 2014 (with the setting-up of the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM)), and in 2015 (with the establishment of the European Fund for Strategic Investments).

 Reinforced governance includes: a new synchronised working model — the European Semester — to discuss and coordinate economic and budgetary priorities; tighter EU surveillance of fiscal policies as part of the Stability and Growth Pact (4.2.1); new tools to tackle macroeconomic imbalances (4.2.2); and new instruments to deal with Member States in financial distress (4.2.3).